Overview

 • Family history.
 Dupuytren contracture often runs in families.

-• Occupation.
-Some studies show a connection between Dupuytren contracture and workers who use vibrating tools.
+• Job.
+Some studies show a connection between Dupuytren contracture and people who use vibrating tools.

 • Diabetes.
 People with diabetes have an increased risk of Dupuytren contracture.

 • Tobacco and alcohol use.
-Smoking tobacco and drinking alcohol both increase the risk of Dupuytren contracture.
+Smoking tobacco and drinking alcohol have both been linked with an increased risk of Dupuytren contracture in some studies.

 Related